LionKingAHAU/GHCT/README.md

 # 3. Available Data

->Publicly available datasets were analyzed in this study.
-This data can be found here: Publicly available datasets were analyzed in this study.
-NPInter2.0 database can be found https://github.com/zhanglabNKU/ BiHo-GNN/tree/main/BiHo/dataset_preprocessing/dataset,NPInter3.
-0 database can be found http://bigdata.ibp.ac.cn/npinter4/download/, RPI2241 database can be found https://github.com/zhanglabNKU/ BiHo-GNN/tree/main/BiHo/dataset_preprocessing/dataset.Fullcodes of the BiHo-GNN project are available at our GitHub repository https:// github.com/zhanglabNKU/BiHo-GNN.

 > In the `dataset_preprocessing/dataset` dir, we provide the data of NPInter v2.0 database, NPInter v3.0_H and NPInter v3.0_M .